amawre/amawre/README.md

 ### Hello there, I'm Amanda! 👋

 - :nerd_face: Fullstack development student
-- 🌱 Currently learning Angular
+- 🌱 Currently learning Angular and TypeScript
 - :briefcase: Looking for intership this fall
 - :world_map: Living in Sweden
 - ⚡Loves a good meme